 The tweet as a quantum of content.
 800 tweets can make up a novel, but not always.
 You still need a plot and an author.
 Writing is not an inherent skill.
 People read aloud back in the Middle Ages, and… Read More ›

-Myth about rubbish content on the Internet.
+The myth about the Internet as a dump.
 How filters create a customized “The Daily Me” for everyone.

 Sure, in terms of how information appears on the Internet, it could be compared with a rubbish dump.
 Everything gets in.
 But far from everything circulates and finds an end-user.
 In reality, nobody uses rubbish.
 There are no restrictions on… Read More ›